MHCPPrograms/worlds-documentation/docs/lighting-colliders-audio/working-with-lights.md

 **Important:**

-- **Light type and color for dynamic lights are set ONLY in the editor, not via script.**
+- **Light type and default color for dynamic lights are set ONLY in the editor, not via script.**
 - **Static lights offer better runtime performance due to pre-baked rendering.**
 - **Dynamic lights do NOT obey entity visibility settings; control through 'enabled' property.**